 No matter how strong your legs, how finely tuned your heart and lungs or how expensive and lightweight your bike, if your backside starts to hurt, both your ride enjoyment and average speed can plummet.
 You’ll constantly be shifting around and trying to find a comfier position rather than focussing 100% on your riding and the road ahead.

 Soreness and discomfort can easily ruin a ride but, if you develop actual sores, you could be off the bike for a significant amount of time.

 As the name suggests, saddle soreness is a pain or discomfort felt in the areas of your body in contact with the saddle.
 These can be your 'sit-bones' or, in the case of more aggressive riding positions, the area between your anus and genitals known as the perineum.
 It’s also possible to suffer from chafing of your inner thighs as they rub back and forth against the saddle.

-The classic saddle sore is either an infected hair follicle, know as folliculitis or a boil, known as a furuncle.
+The classic saddle sore is either an infected hair follicle, known as folliculitis or a boil, known as a furuncle.
 Infected follicles tend to cause fairly small sores that clear up quickly but untreated boils can quickly reach terrifying proportions and should be seen by a medical professional as they often require antibiotic therapy.

 A combination of pressure from your bodyweight bearing down on the saddle, friction from the constant pedalling motion, moisture from sweat, an increase in temperature and reduced blood flow can produce a perfect storm for discomfort and the formation of sores.